glade-software/glade-element/docs/docs/vision.md

 sidebar_label: Vision
 ---

-The web is a collection of disparate and discrete documents, where comments are not a first party citizen.
+The web is a collection of disparate and discrete documents, where comments are not a first class citizen.
 We see the potential for the web as more.

 We envision a world where the platform has annotation as a first-class citizen, where anyone could highlight a portion of the web and add their commentary in any HTML5+ medium.